Conditional Extremes with Graphical Models: Methodology

-By way of introduction, we consider the case of conditioning on only a single component $Y_i$.
-Given that $Y_i > u_{Y_i}$, we define a conditional independence graph $\mathcal{G}_{\mid i}=\{E_{\mid i},V_{\mid i}\}$ associated with the $(d-1)$-dimensional residual vector $W_{\mid i}$.
-This graph might be defined by the topology on which the process is being measured, e.g. a road or river network, or it might be estimated empirically.
-Assuming that the residuals $Z_{\mid i}$ follow a MVAGG distribution, density \eqref{eqn:density_Z_given_i} can be used to define the likelihood function such that the elements of the precision matrix $\Gamma_{\mid i}$ that correspond to edges not in the edge set $E_{\mid i}$ are set to zero.
+To construct the structured CMEVM (SCMEVM), we begin by conditioning on a single component $Y_i$.
+Given that $Y_i > u_{Y_i}$, we define a conditional independence graph $\mathcal{G}_{\mid i}=\{E_{\mid i},V_{\mid i}\}$ associated with the $(d-1)$-dimensional residual vector $\boldsymbol{W}_{\mid i}$.
+This graph might be defined by the topology on which the process is measured, or it might be estimated empirically.
+Assuming that the residuals $\boldsymbol{Z}_{\mid i}$ follow a MVAGG distribution, density \eqref{eqn:density_Z_given_i} can be used to define the likelihood function such that the elements of the precision matrix $\Gamma_{\mid i}$ that correspond to edges not in the edge set $E_{\mid i}$ are set to zero.
 All other elements in the matrix are treated as free parameters to be estimated.

-The naive approach to fitting the full SCMEVM model would be to repeat the above process for each of the $d$ components.
-However this is inefficient since it requires individual selection of the $d$ graphs $G_{\mid 1},\ldots,G_{\mid d}$.
-To increase computational efficiency and to guarantee that the sub-graphs are consistent, we instead select a single $d$-dimensional graph $\mathcal{G}$ which is then used to derive $\mathcal{G}_{\mid 1},\ldots,\mathcal{G}_{\mid d}$.
-This presents two challenges: selection of the $d$-dimensional graph and inference of the sub-graphs.